 Shop around and compare fees and APRs from multiple lenders before making a decision.

 Read expert advice from sources like the Consumer Financial Protection Bureau and College Board before you apply for private student loans.
 Other options may be available to you, such as grants and scholarships.

 If you are a graduate school student or parent looking into private student loans, it could also be worth paying a financial planner to help you weigh the costs and benefits.
 Search for a fee-only planner who has experience helping clients plan for college or pay down student debt.

 To choose the best student loan, you should have a clear understanding of what each lender requires and what they offer regarding interest rates and repayment options:

 - Check your lender’s credentials: Only do business with reputable lenders.
 To determine this, use reputable sources like Federal Deposit Insurance Corporation (FDIC), Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB).

 - Apply for prequalification: By prequalifying, you get to see what rates, terms and benefits each lender offers, while avoiding a hard credit inquiry.
 Be sure to understand how different interest rates and terms affect your payments.

 - Look for lenders with in-school repayment options: Starting loan repayment early will reduce the debt burden.
 Opt for private lenders with multiple options, a grace period, and no penalties for early loan repayment.

 - Opt for lenders with low or no fees: Application and origination fees are processing costs added to your principal, which means you’ll pay interest on them.
 If you can, look for lenders that don’t charge late fees or prepayment penalties either.

-- Take advantage of discounts and perks: Many lenders offer autopay discounts and other perks like free study or tutoring programs, and bonuses for good grades or referring friends.
+- Take advantage of discounts and perks: Many lenders offer autopay discounts and other perks such as free study or tutoring programs and bonuses for good grades or referring friends.